 now you see me

-As each person passes within a certain distance, their image morphs and mutates - and leave trails behind them.
-Colours flash, textures bulge in and out, snapshots stay in the space left behind as each commuter flits past.
-From hidden speakers, sounds triggered by each mutation rumble and hiss - offering an atmospheric aural layer to the experience.
+Colours flash, textures bulge in and out, snapshots stay rooted in the air as each person dances around or flits past.
+From hidden speakers, sounds triggered by each mutation rumble and hiss.

 Director: Amy Rose

 Design: Tabitha Pope and Giles Thaxton

 Animation: Lottie Kingslake